 On PCB Welding, Does your printed circuit board (PCB) project always work?
 Do you find it frustrating when your PCB is not working just because of short-circuiting, maybe?
 But what causes this short circuit?
 Too much solder, maybe.
 But, don’t worry; even expert engineers encounter problems during the soldering process.

 So, if you are looking for solutions to the various problems caused by soldering, we got you covered.
 In this article, we will tell you all about PCB welding or soldering.
 We will mention how to do it properly and what common problems occur during or after the process.
 And then, we will discuss how to prevent or reduce these PCB welding problems.

 Methods of PCB welding

 Welding is the method to place one or more electronic components on PCB using a solder.
 The solder melts and fixes the electronic components at their places.
 The melting point of solder metal is smaller than that of parts and the PCB.
 Hence, PCB welding is also called PCB soldering.

 Therefore, the welding process has a vast number of applications.
-It can be utilized in plumbing, repairing home electronics, electronics, and electrical projects, etc. The working and performance of your electronic circuit greatly depend upon on ideal PCB welding.
+It can be utilized in plumbing, repairing home electronics, electronics, and electrical projects, etc. The working and performance of your electronic circuit greatly depend upon ideal PCB welding.
 First of all, you need to be an expert in developing the entire PCB circuit.
 And if you are inexperienced, you need to know about welding hacks.
 Welding hacks are suitable methods of soldering.

 In the following sections, different methods of PCB welding have been described.
 Could you read them carefully and get started?
 You will need a printed circuit board, soldering iron, soldering lead, and flux.
 Figure 1 shows a soldering iron welding on a printed circuit board.

 Methods of welding are of two types: complex welding and smooth welding.
 Furthermore, hard welding also gets divided into two more categories of brazing and silver welding.